A protective solution

 Being based in Norway we know what kind of harsh elements the paint has to endure, and for us the goal is simple, to offer the best possible protection on the market.
 To stay ahead of the curve we include our ambassadors in the product development process.
 These are highly experienced detailers from all around the world, each providing valuable input on how we should design our products.

-Iver is one of the founders and Managing Director at Arctic Coating, he is an easy going guy from a small mountain village called Ål in Norway.
+Iver is the founder at Arctic Coating, he is an easy going guy from a small mountain village called Ål in Norway.
 As a kid he had fascination for tractors, now he is more interested in cars, especially the fast and really loud ones.
 When not in the office he is probably out skiing or hunting somewhere.

 P: +47 971 91 887